e3c-summer-worker/components/README.md

 A list of components (written mostly using React or Elm) that I am using for the website.

 Most of the directions for running locally and implementing them remotely are in the respective folders.
+I am using [Yarn Workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) and [changesets](https://github.com/atlassian/changesets/blob/main/packages/cli/README.md) for versioning.

+Since we are using yarn workspaces, so the installations will be mostly consolidated at the top-level `node_modules/` folder, with some extra binaries in each workspace.
+You can run `yarn install` in each workspace to install the dependencies for that workspace; it will automatically download the dependencies in the root `node_modules/` folder if it does not find them.

 ## Production